githubdmn/code-js/src/misc/questions-01.md

   typically after all microtasks have been processed.
 They are used for tasks that may take longer to complete or involve external resources.

+To better understand the distinction, consider this simplified event loop flow:
  * Execute Synchronous Code: The event loop starts by executing any synchronous code present in the main program.
  * Process Microtasks: After the synchronous code, the event loop checks for